First Time Home Buyers: Choose the Pros to Help You Close

 There are three very important people you will need to lean on during the home buying process.
 In my opinion, this cannot be done successfully without their participation.
 Remember, I said SUCCESSFULLY.
 Could this be done without some of their involvement?
 Sure, I guess.
 But these three have a wealth of knowledge and are in place to help you.
 You will need a Realtor, a Lender and an Insurance Agent to buy a home.

-This is your dream team.
+As a first time home buyer, this is your dream team.
 They are the pros that help you close.
 They all will work together and communicate during this process to get you the perfect home with the best finance rate, lowest payment and the best protection for that home.

 You will be meeting these people and talking with them multiple times either on the phone, in person or both.
 They will be working for you, so there is no reason to be nervous to talk to them.
 They are here to help you.
 Ask them questions!!
 There is no such thing as a dumb one either.
 Think about this: a Realtor sells homes for a living, but at one time they were you, a first-time home buyer.